gwforg/gwf/docs/executors.rst

 Executors
 =========

+.. versionchanged:: 3.0.0
+   Executors now work with every built-in backend.
+Previously, only the Slurm backend supported them.

 Executors are supported by all built-in backends.

 Executors are used to enable runtime behavior for targets.
 This means that you